 Thanks to an endowment grant from the Sear Family Foundation, the RRC is now able to offer educational site tours to several Title 1 schools each year.
 Title 1 schools are those with a significant number of families living below the poverty line.

 Learning about one’s surroundings and history is not just for children – the excitement extends to adults of all ages.
 Many newcomers are fascinated by Florida’s environment and history and are eager to learn about them.
 Thus, the RRC at Pineland has become a destination for “eco-tourists” and “heritage tourists,” offering exciting programs for the visitor who stays just a few days as well as meaningful activities (such as environmental monitoring and supervised archaeological excavations) for the longer-term visitor or part-year resident.

-- Karen Walker, Environmental Archaeologist and Collection Manager
+- Karen Walker, RRC Co-Director, Environmental Archaeologist and Collection Manager

 - Linda Heffner, Program Assistant